raseidi/cosmo/README.md

 ./reproduce_paper.sh
 ```

-If you want to optmize different hyperaparameters, edit the `train.sh` script and run it as the above script.
-Unfortunetely, though, the current simulation scripts support only the default models trained using the `reproduce_paper.sh` script.
+If you want to optimize different hyperaparameters, edit the `train.sh` script and run it as the above script.
+Unfortunately, though, the current simulation scripts support only the default models trained using the `reproduce_paper.sh` script.

 Find below the available arguments for the `train.py` script: